dmungas/recode-transform/README.md

 Equal-interval ordinal transformation divides the original variable into k categories such that the within category range, in original variable units, is equated across categories.
 The distribution of the transformed variable will approximate that of the original variable.
 Equal-interval will start with the number of specified categories (ncat) but will iteratively decrease this number until the minimum number of observed responses (nobs) is achieved in each category.

+Equal-quantile is appropriate for continuous measures where the sample size divided by the number of categories is greater than the minimum number of observations desired for each response category.
+Equal-quantile does not work well with ordinal scales that have highly skewed distributions; equal-interval is recommended.
+It is important to check the distributions of the recoded variables to assure that the recoding matches the purpose and goals for recoding.

 Functions include:

 recodeBlom(`df, varlist_orig, varlist_tr`)